 More English idioms starting with the letter "C" will be added in the future so check back again soon or better yet, sign-up for my free newsletter so you can automatically know when there are new updates to my website.

 The best way to learn—and remember—English idioms is to practice using them.
 Which are your favorite expressions from the list?
-Try to write a sample sentence below in the comments section using one of these English idioms from the list.
+Write some practice sentences in your notebook.